simonbrent/Genoverse/docs/tracks/configuration.md

 > - `false` - the track will be displayed if there are no features in view
 > - `undefined` - the track will use [`genoverse.hideEmptyTracks`](/docs/configuration.md#hideemptytracks-default-true) to set `track.hideEmpty`

+#### invert (default `false`)
+> If `true`, features are drawn from bottom of the track image, up, rather than from the top, down.
+This can be used to draw, for example, histograms with rising bars.
+The inversion is actually achieved by performing a CSS transform on the track's image container DOM element, rather than by performing different logic when positioning the features for drawing.

 #### margin (default `2`)
 > The whitespace in pixels between this track and the one below it in the genome browser.
 This will appear as extra pixels in height at the bottom of the track.